roydukkey/Dado.ComponentModel.Mutations/README.md

 ~~This project is still initial development.
 APIs have been submitted to [dotnet/corefx#7660](https://www.github.com/dotnet/corefx/issues/7660) for review and are likely to change.~~

-Unit testing will be provided after a stable RTM has been published for .NET Core.

 ## License